meri-imperiumi/handbook/docs/systems/navigation.md

 ## Cockpit chartplotter
 We use a Samsung Galaxy Tab Active3 waterproof tablet as the cockpit chartplotter.
 Install the tablet to its holder in the cockpit and enable charging via the "tablet" switch next to the companionway.
+This will charge the tablet with 9V.
 The tablet will receive navigational information including AIS targets from the boat WiFi network.

 ## Planning a coastal/inland route